Reds vs. Angels Player Props Betting Odds

-Player prop bet options for Shohei Ohtani, Spencer Steer and others are available when the Los Angeles Angels host the Cincinnati Reds at Angel Stadium of Anaheim on Tuesday at 9:38 PM ET.
+Player prop bet odds for Spencer Steer and others are listed when the Los Angeles Angels host the Cincinnati Reds at Angel Stadium of Anaheim on Wednesday at 4:07 PM ET.

 Bet on this matchup or its props with BetMGM!